Our long-time proven Seasonal Timing Strategy™ (STS).

 buying more heavily in October, in anticipation that the market will make

-its usual impressive gains in the favorable season.
+its usual impressive gains in its favorable season.

 However, in the spring of the year that huge flow of extra money into the market dries up, with income tax refunds being the final act.